 If, due to legitimate extenuating circumstances, a student cannot complete the required work for a specific marking period, the teacher may enter a "1" or an "IE" as the level on the report card.
 In this case, the student has a reasonable amount of time (determined by the department) to make up the work.
-If a student will receive a "1" or "IE" parent communication will be sent ahead of the report card.
+Teachers will communicate with parents if there is a concern regarding grades.
+Parents are encouraged to communicate with teachers if there is a significant or ongoing concern regarding their child's progress.